Kangvai: History

 Kangvai is first seen mentioned during the Kuki Rebellion of 1917–1919 (also called Anglo-Kuki War).
 During the Kuki war preparations in December 1917, the chief of Ukha (on the western slopes of the Thangjing Hill) sent 12 Kukis to collect his mithuns from Kangvai.
 These Kukis were fired upon by British troops, an action that enraged the Kangvai Kukis, leading them to join the Ukha Kukis in their rebellion.
 On 19 December, the combined Kukis of Ukha and Kangvai raided the Manipur State forest toll station at Ithai, presumably for arms and for neutralising the state forces.

 On 25 December, the British Political Agent J. C. Higgins went with a force to the foothills of Thangjing Hill to punish the Ukha Kukis.
 The force was beaten back by sniper attacks and home-made leather cannons (pumpi).
 Subsequently, the British gathered larger forces to attack Ukha and burnt down that village.

-According to Kuki sources, in 1941–1942, the Manipur State Darbar delineated the borders of the area known as "Haokip Reserved" (the northern part of the present-day Churachandpur district), originally established by the British-appointed president of the Darbar, William Alexander Cosgrave, in 1907.
-The northern border of the reserve passed through Kangvai.
+According to Kuki sources, in 1941–1942, the Manipur State Darbar delineated the borders of the area known as "Haokip Reserved" (the northern part of the present-day Churachandpur district), originally established in 1907 by the British governor, W. A. Cosgrave.
+The northern border of Haokip Reserve passed through Kangvai.

 Christianity had an early start at Kangvai, with the Welsh missionary Watkin Roberts having established a Bible School there.
 When Roberts decided to shift the school to Sielmat, near Lamka, as well as to establish his headquarters there, the Vaipheis of Kangvai were peeved and disowned him.
 Nevertheless, the early adoption of Christianity helped the Vaipheis to get ahead in education.
 In 1968, Kaikhogin Vaiphei from Kangvai became the first Kuki to enter the Indian Foreign Service.